toyboot4e/rust-fna3d/docs/quick_start.md

 # rust-fna3d = { git = "https://github.com/toyboot4e/rust-fna3d", rev = "<commit hash>" }
 ```

-When you build your project, FNA3D will automatically be built and bundled to your output.
+After adding the dependency, when you build your project, FNA3D will automatically be built and bundled to your output.
 Now you can use the [fna3d](https://docs.rs/rust-fna3d) module!

 ## More examples